Avishka777/University-Management-System/README.md

     - git clone <repository_url>
 2. Install Dependencies: Open a terminal within the project directory and run the following command to install all dependencies:
     - npm install
+3. Create .env file: use "MONGO" for your MongoDB url and use "JWT_SECRET" for secret key:
+    - JWT_SECRET = "anything"
+    - MONGO = "mongodb+srv://xxx:xxx@xxx-xxx.nfsmyma.mongodb.net/?retryWrites=true&w=majority&appName=xxx-xxx"
-3. Run Backend Server: Start the backend server by running the following command in the terminal:
+4. Run Backend Server: Start the backend server by running the following command in the terminal:
     - npm run dev
-4. Run Frontend Server: Open a new terminal and navigate to the frontend directory within the project directory using the following command:
+5. Run Frontend Server: Open a new terminal and navigate to the frontend directory within the project directory using the following command:
     - cd frontend
+6. Create .env file: use "VITE_FIREBASE_API_KEY" for your firebase api key:
+    - VITE_FIREBASE_API_KEY  = ""AIzaxxxxxxxxxxxxxxxxxxx"
-5. Then, run the following command to start the frontend server:
+7. Then, run the following command to start the frontend server:
     - npm run dev
-6. Access the Application: Open a web browser and go:
+8. Access the Application: Open a web browser and go:
     -  http://localhost:5173/
-7. Login: You can log in as an admin, faculty, or student using the provided credentials.
+9. Login: You can log in as an admin, faculty, or student using the provided credentials.
-8. With these steps, you should now be able to run the project locally and access it through your web browser.
+10. With these steps, you should now be able to run the project locally and access it through your web browser.

 # API Documentation